jaredpar/jaredpar.github.io/_drafts/stylecop.md

 This gets even harder as the number of styles within a code base increases.
 Juggling two styles is annoying but once you're juggling five it's a real hamper to productivity.
 Code bases with no enforcement end up with as many styles as there are developers.
 It only takes a few years before that number gets into the teens and the code is as messy as a college dorm room.

-Coding styles help prevent this by defining a single style for the entire project.
+Coding styles help prevent this by adding a level of consistency to a project.
 It makes the transition between files as smooth as possible because it lets deveolpers focus on what the code is saying, not how or where it is saying it.

 A coding style though is worthless unless it is ruthlessly enforced.
 Developer diligence is simply not a good method of enforcement here.
 Coding styles can be highly contenious issues and having to constantly square off over them on code reviews and with new hires is a mentally draining activity.
-Over time the diligant developers wear down and the code once again begins to devolve into personal preference.
+Over time even the diligant developers wear down and the code once again begins to devolve into individual preferences.

 This is why I'm an unabashed lover of StyleCop.
 It is simply the best tool around for defining and enforcing style guidelines in a code base.
 It can be run on the command line, in the IDE and as a part of a checkin verification system.
 This removes the need for developers to constantly square off over the issue.
 Get the style right or your change simply won't pass the necessary tests.